ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 straight line fit.

-The DAMIP experiment has the flaw that the Omon wasn't required to contribue the cell volume.
+The DAMIP experiment has the flaw that the Omon wasn't required to contribute the cell volume.
 This means that the hist-nat datasets do not include any time-variying cell volume data.
-To maximise the data available, we assume that the hist-nat data can use the mean along of the time axis of the pre-industrial control data.
+To maximize the data available, we assume that the hist-nat data can use the mean along of the time axis of the pre-industrial control data.

-We have interchangably used the terms de-drifting and de-trending, but the correct term for the process that we've applied is de-drifting.
+We have interchangeably used the terms de-drifting and de-trending, but the correct term for the process that we've applied is de-drifting.
 When something is marked as de-trended, it is actually dedrifted.